Tuwaiq-Cloud-Computing/Linux-Managing-Process-Task/README.md

 - Create another cron job that will run every 3 minute.
 Each time the job runs it will bundle and compress the company folder then it will move the compressed folder to /tmp/company.backups .

-## Submission
+## Submission:

 - After finishing the task take screen shot of the /tmp/company.backups .
 - Then decompress one of the backups folders then take screen shot of the content of the decompressed folder.
 - Then take screen shot of the two cron jobs.
-- Then upload the 4 pictures to the forked repo and then create a pull request.
+- Then upload the 3 pictures to the forked repo and then create a pull request.